-Zimmer Holdings Inc. manufactures a number of hip replacement devices and parts.
-The variety is intentional, designed to give orthopaedic surgeons as many options as possible when choosing the right prosthesis for a patient.
+Zimmer creates a variety of implants, to give orthopaedic surgeons as many options as possible when choosing the right prosthesis for a patient.

 Previous hip replacement devices were limited in size and shape.
 Surgeons had to make the hip bone fit the implant.
 Some Zimmer devices use what the company calls Kinectiv Modular-Neck Technology, which has four parts instead of three, so the surgeon can choose each component of the replacement prosthesis in a size and shape that best matches the patient’s actual hip.